 David and his wife Cathy volunteered at St Andrew's in 2012 and 2013, and were there again in 2014 leading a party from their church.

-Jonathan Austin is currently New Zealand High Commissioner to Singapore.
+Jonathan Austin is currently New Zealand Ambassador in Indonesia.
 He was High Commissioner to Tonga from 2010 to 2012 and Deputy High Commissioner from 1997 to 2000.
 He is married to Salote, who grew up on Tongatapu.
 They have two daughters.

 Prior to moving to Singapore Dr Austin was Director, Intelligence and Assessment (and head of the National Assessments Bureau) in the Department of the Prime Minister and Cabinet in Wellington.
 His previous diplomatic career included periods as Director-General of the Middle East and Africa Division, Senior Foreign Affairs Adviser to the Minister of Foreign Affairs, Deputy Special Coordinator in the Regional Assistance Mission to Solomon Islands and assignments in South Africa and East Timor.

 Before becoming a diplomat, Dr Austin taught at Sandroyd School in England.
 Dr Austin was educated in New Zealand and the United Kingdom.